area3001/ira_mpy/README.md

 - make sure the Files view in thonny is visible, you will use it a lot
 - Clone this repository to a location of your choosing
 - copy all files in the location of your choosing to the ESP32 using Thonny (select files, right-click, Upload to /)

+Hit CTRL+D to restart device by command inside Thonny

+## Things 2 talk about
+- Heartbeat -> differnent channel
+- Heartbeat -> show version number
+- Show message is your device is booted up (or restart is done)
+- Device needs to respond if we ask who is out there.
+Devicename + version number.
+- Heartbeat -> timestamp toevoegen -> heartbeat is deel van info